mikehuisman/aiblog/posts/maml/page.md

 </figure>
 </p>

+If our learning was succesful, then we expect our network to be able to generalize to the query set of the task $D^{te}_j$, which was not used for training.
+Of course, we do not want to restrict ourselves to a single task, for a good learning procedure is able to learn many tasks!

 Suppose we have some distribution of tasks $p(\mathcal{T})$ which assigns a probability to invidual tasks $\mathcal{T}_j$.
 Then, we wish to maximize our learning ability by adapting our initial set of parameters $\theta$.
 This is precisely the objective function of MAML!
 More mathematically precise, we wish to find